Achilleasein/Arduino_2_Raspberry-complete-guide/README.md

 2. Its low energy, which is crucial for these kind of applications.
 3. Its easy to add more devices efficiently without worrying about implications and recuires very few wires.

+You have to enable I2C from the raspi-config command,

+#### Apache 2

+You can find info on how to install it [here](https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md), its important to try the phpinfo(), just in case, to do that you simply make a .php file within your localhost depo.
+To find easily where your www file is do twice >>cd .. which bring you up 2 directories and then use \*/www which will autofill the recuired path for your www, after your first time you can probably learn by heart the directory.

 Any question you may have email me @ achilleasein@gmail.com, there is no license for the code of course, I've also studied some online tutorials and this is an old project of mine, but I've found one of the [links](https://oscarliang.com/raspberry-pi-arduino-connected-i2c/) I had used, what an amazing guy.